thumbliner/thumbliner/small-talk.md

 I, probably, can’t.
 Should I?<br>

 You should read more.
 This is the truth.
-Ok, let’s add it to the reading list.<br>
+Ok, let’s add this to the reading list.<br>

 Peace